-AOK-OAK0271: Head, Neck and Neuroanatomy Lecture, normally available in the fall semester:
+AOK-OAK0271: Head, Neck and Neuroanatomy Lecture, announced in the fall semester:

-Special regulations for students who have completed AOK-OAK028: Dissection Practice III. and AOK-OAK029: Histology Practice II. previously, but have not passed AOK-OAK027: Anatomy, Histology and Embryology III.: You must register for AOK-OAK0271: Head, Neck and Neuroanatomy Lecture and AOK-OAK0291: Histology of the Nervous System and Sense Organs on neptun, and attend the practice sessions.
+2024/2025 academic year: Special regulations for students who have completed AOK-OAK028: Dissection Practice III. and AOK-OAK029: Histology Practice II. previously, but have not passed AOK-OAK027: Anatomy, Histology and Embryology III.: You must register for AOK-OAK0271: Head, Neck and Neuroanatomy Lecture and AOK-OAK0291: Histology of the Nervous System and Sense Organs on neptun, and attend the practice sessions.
 You do not have to take or attend AOK-OAK0281: Head, Neck and Neuroanatomy - Dissection Practice.